Trump holds indoor campaign rally near Las Vegas

 "If you can join tens of thousands of people protesting in the streets, gamble in a casino, or burn down small businesses in riots, you can gather peacefully under the 1st Amendment to hear from the President of the United States," campaign communications director Tim Murtaugh said.

-To this point, the campaign has not been played out as a choice election between Mr. Trump and his Democratic opponent, Joe Biden, but rather a referendum on the president's handling of the coronavirus.
-By wide margins, Americans have disapproved of Mr. Trump's leadership, as the United States has suffered more deaths than any other nation.
+To this point, the campaign hasn't been played out as a choice election between Mr. Trump and his Democratic opponent, Joe Biden, but rather a referendum on the president's handling of the coronavirus.
+By wide margins, Americans have disapproved of Mr. Trump's leadership in that area, as the United States has suffered more deaths than any other nation.

-Therefore, the president's campaign believes it needs to change the subject and project the sense, despite evidence otherwise, that the pandemic was winding down and that a vaccine was on the horizon.
-Part of the plan: create images of normalcy, like the packed White House lawn for Mr. Trump's convention speech, though it was unclear if viewers were reassured or frightened.
+Hence, the president's campaign believes it needs to change the subject and project the sense, despite evidence otherwise, that the pandemic was winding down and that a vaccine was on the horizon.
+Part of the plan: Create images of normalcy, like the packed White House lawn for Mr. Trump's convention speech, though it was unclear if viewers were reassured or frightened.

 The rally came the night before Mr. Trump was to travel to California to receive a briefing on the devastating wildfires racing through the region.
-He has largely been silent on the blazes that have claimed dozens of lives in Oregon and California.
+He's largely been silent on the blazes that have claimed dozens of lives in Oregon and California.

-Though Mr. Trump has made scores of inflammatory and derogatory comments about Latinos, his campaign is growing confident that he has won some support that could help in Florida, Arizona and Nevada, his target this weekend,
+Though Mr. Trump has made scores of inflammatory and derogatory comments about Latinos, his campaign is growing confident that he's won some support that could help in Florida, Arizona and Nevada, his target this weekend.

-Winning support from Latinos has been an uphill climb for Mr. Trump, whose hard-line immigration policies and sometimes virulent depiction of immigrants have alienated many Hispanics.
+Winning support from Latinos has been an uphill climb for the president, whose hard-line immigration policies and sometimes virulent depiction of immigrants have alienated many Hispanics.

 "They understand the situation at the southern border.
 They want people to come in, and so do I, but they want them to do it legally," Mr. Trump told a small group of supporters in Las Vegas.
 "While Joe Biden has failed, I have delivered for Latinos."

-There is increasing concern about Democrats that their nominee, the former vice president, has not done enough to court Latino voters.
+There is increasing concern among Democrats that their nominee, the former vice president, has not done enough to court Latino voters.
 His running mate, California Sen. Kamala Harris, did little to sway Florida's booming and politically influential Latino population during a stop there this past week.
-Biden has not set foot in Arizona or Nevada during the general election campaign, which he has mainly conducted virtually because of the coronavirus.
+Biden hasn't set foot in Arizona or Nevada during the general election campaign, which he has mainly conducted virtually because of the coronavirus.

 Mr. Trump tailored his pitch to Latinos on Sunday, noting their low unemployment rate before COVID-19 reached American shores and affirming his anti-abortion stance.
 He again hammered home his recent push on law and order, saying that recent violence in American cities endangered Latinos.
 He was set to hold a similar event in Arizona on Monday.